Dasharo/docs/docs/unified-test-documentation/dasharo-security/20O-SMM-bios-write-protection.md

 1. Select the `Reset` option to apply the settings and reboot.
 1. Boot into the system.
 1. Log into the system by using the proper login and password.
-1. Try to read the firmware by using the internal programmer and `flashrom` tool.
-The following command should be used:
+1. Execute the following command in the terminal to check platform flashing
+    conditions:

     ```bash
-    flashrom -p internal -r /tmp/dummy.rom
+    flashrom -p internal
     ```

 1. Note the result.